nemanjamart/ADSScanExplorerPipeline/README.md

 ### Pipeline

 Start with setting up the pipeline container.
 Make sure to set the input folder (with all image files, top files and ocr files) under volumes in the docker-compose.yaml.
 This will mount the folder into the container making it accessible to run the pipeline.
+Also make sure to set the S3 Bucket keys in the config.py file.
 ```
 docker compose -f docker-compose.yaml up -d
 ```